Chippewa Falls, Wisconsin: History

-For thousands of years the Chippewa River was a water highway through a wilderness of forests and swamps, travelled by Ojibwe people, Lakota and others.
+For thousands of years the Chippewa River was a water highway through a wilderness of forests and swamps, travelled by Ojibwe people, Dakota and others.
 More recently, Native Americans guided European explorers up the river and around the Falls.
 Pierre LeSueur "discovered" the Chippewa Spring in 1700 when this area was part of New France.
 Jonathan Carver traveled up the river with his party in 1768 when the area was claimed by Britain.

 White settlement of the Chippewa Falls area began in 1838, when Lyman Warren and his mostly-Chippewa wife started a farm and blacksmith shop five miles above the Falls.
 As agreed at the 1825 treaty of Prairie du Chien, Warren was to act as a sub-agent for the U.S. government to the Chippewas.
 Intertwined with that, Warren's farm served as a trading post for the American Fur Company.

 The Chippewa River's watershed held a huge amount of valuable timber — more than the Wisconsin River - and before railroad and roads, the only way to transport much of it out was down the river, through what would become Chippewa Falls.
 When the 1837 Treaty of St. Peters opened this part of northern Wisconsin to logging, Jean Brunett led a team up the Chippewa River to build a sawmill at the Falls.
 With great effort and expense, they managed to build the first mill there.
 It survived until June 1846, when a storm flooded the river and destroyed most of the millworks.
 The mill was rebuilt quickly and sawing resumed.
 The company's logging crews cut trees on their lands upstream in winter and drove logs down to the sawmill at The Falls each spring and summer, then other crews floated rafts of sawed lumber downstream to markets as far as St. Louis.

 A settlement grew around the sawmill at the Falls, and in 1854 Chippewa Falls was chosen to be the seat of Chippewa County.
 A school, a post office, a mercantile store, the first churches, and the first newspaper had all opened by 1857.
 The city incorporated in 1869 with about 2,500 people.
 In the 1870s boardwalks were added along Bridge Street, gas streetlights were installed, and a telephone line was run up from Eau Claire.